reupen/blog.yuo.be/src/posts/2024/why-oh-why-does-google-wallet-stop-working-after-scanning-a-tesco-clubcard/post.md

 - turn off NFC and turn it back on again, and then reopen Google Wallet
-- swipe to another payment card, wait a few seconds and then swipe back
+- swipe to another payment card, wait a few seconds and then swipe back (sometimes requires multiple attempts)

+**Update 27 April 2025**

+I take it back that this problem happens specifically after using a Clubcard in Google Wallet.
+On a few recent visits to Tesco, I’ve had problems making payments with my phone even when I hadn’t accessed my Clubcard in Google Wallet (I instead used the Tesco app to show my Clubcard barcode).

+Still, the workarounds mentioned in the last update normally work for me.